 It is also the goal of the program to recruit, admit, educate, graduate and place quality Ph.D.’s.
 Consistent with this goal and with the human and financial resources available, an ideal student-to-graduate faculty ratio should not exceed approximately 1 to 1.5 at any point in time.
 Admissions should be monitored so that a critical mass of 2-4 students is enrolled in the marketing doctoral seminars.

-Within the Marketing concentration normal GMAT scores are well above the 600 mark.
-A Department goal is to have Ph.D. students complete two accepted or revise/resubmit manuscripts before ABD (All But Dissertation) status.
+Within the Marketing specialization normal GMAT scores are well above the 600 mark.
+A program goal is to have Ph.D. students complete two accepted or revise/resubmit manuscripts before ABD (All But Dissertation) status.

 For more information about the Business Administration Ph.D. in Marketing, please contact our Ph.D.
-Faculty Coordinator, Dr. Mavis Adjei, at (618) 453-7703 or firstname.lastname@example.org.
+Faculty Coordinator, Dr. John Fraedrich at 618/453-7786 or via email at email@example.com.

 Students wanting a Marketing specialization will not be admitted in Fall 2022.
 Admissions will continue in Fall 2024.